 6. Document It

 It’s essential that you document all workplace incidents, and it doesn’t always have to be a reprimand.
 Write in your employee handbook that all “coaching moments” will be documented and a game plan created to help the employee develop and succeed.
 Recording these events will help you monitor behavior over time and bring awareness to your employees.
 This is also way to protect your business should a disgruntled employee have an issue in the future.
-Be sure to include the coaching or written game plan with both employees signatures in their personnel file.
+Be sure to include the coaching or written game plan with both employees’ signatures in their personnel file.

 7. Follow Up

 After identifying a problem, addressing it with employees, and finding a solution, you need to follow up and make sure the problem is truly solved.
-This sometimes is the most challenging part, so it is important to schedule the future check-ins before the meeting is over.
+This sometimes is the most challenging part, so it is important to schedule future check-ins before the meeting is over.
 Encourage the employees to follow up with you the first time.
 This will make them accountable for the game plan they cocreated and keep the solutions fresh in their mind.
 Set the date on your calendar and if you don’t hear from them, then reach out to them.

 In conclusion: It doesn’t matter if employees aren’t agreeing–they should still treat each other with respect and make an effort to listen to the other person’s side.
-Conflict resolution doesn’t always end in agreement and may result with employees agreeing to disagree, respectfully.
+Conflict resolution doesn’t always end in agreement and may result in employees agreeing to disagree, respectfully.
 Your company culture is based on how everyone interacts with one another and how managers and executives handle situations.
 Leading by example is the most impactful way to reinforce and uphold your company’s values, policies, and guidelines.
 When conflict arises in the workplace address it immediately before it affects the rest of the employee team.
 By speaking to your employees honestly and respectfully, you create an environment that fosters integrity, community and communication.